mengbinhao/jack-note/docs/english/NPR.md

   > it's not clear at all that will lead to any changes

 - 2020.1.13
-  - slam n/v | whip v/adj
+  - slam n/v | whip v/adj | smash n/v
   - normalcy n
   - excerpt n/vt
   - archipelago n